 The decline in collection weight over the years (Figure 1) can also be attributed to manufacturers playing a passive role in collection.
-One manufacturer held six collection events in 2022, and, as seen in Table 1, collected the highest weight of electronic waste, compared to all other manufacturers which did not host any collection events in 2022.
-This compares to only nine manufacturer-hosted collection events from 2015-2021.
+Zero manufacturers held a collection event in 2023.
+This compares to only nine manufacturer-hosted collection events since 2015.
 Instead of collection events, most manufacturers only offer mail-back programs, as collection events are not required by the Act.